-Fitness and Conditioning 11-12: Basketball (Student interest)
+Fitness and Conditioning 11-12:

-This course provides additional training for athletes competing in Aberdeen Hall basketball.
-Students receive A Fitness and Conditioning PE credit for their appropriate grade while dedicating themselves to training for their chosen school sport.
+This course provides additional training for athletes.
+Students receive a Fitness and Conditioning PE credit for their appropriate grade while dedicating themselves to training for their chosen school sport, or for students who are unable to fit a PE course into their academic timetable..
 Classes will take place from 7:30-8:30 Monday, Wednesday and Friday mornings.